hovmanwang/DisasterResponseupdated/README.md

 Udacity project:
-project purpose is to build a flask app which makes use of news, direct and social media messages with classification, apply ETL and ML pipeline, in order to build a model that classifies any messages into a disaster category
+project purpose is to build a flask app which makes use of news, direct and social media messages with classification, apply ETL and ML pipeline, in order to build a model that classifies any messages into a disaster category.

+Building this model will enable a user to understand what is the current hot topic and response promptly, for example if there is a water shortage then he can start buying bottled water.
+For organizations this will allow swift response and monitoring of any disaster situation and in turn deploy support in events such as earthquakes.

 input files: messages.csv and categories.csv